 Dr. Lee’s clinical practice focuses primarily on robotic and laparoscopic surgery for kidney cancer, prostate cancer and urinary tract obstruction as well as endourologic surgery for complex renal stone disease.
 He is also a part of the renal transplantation program at St. Michael’s Hospital.
 His clinical research interests include evaluation of innovative surgical technologies and urologic imaging, outcomes research in robotic surgery and endourology.
 He also has a research program focusing on curriculum development, surgical skills assessment, and the use of simulation-based training in surgical education.

-Please note: Dr. Lee is not taking any summer students in 2018.
+Please note: Dr. Lee is not taking any summer students.